AlmudenaZhou/mlops-student-performance/README.md

 ## Monitoring: Model Maintenance

 This module is the base for deploying a monitoring system for data drift in production along with the model, and trigger alerts to retrain the model.

-To do this: I have used Grafana for the dashboards, Evidently for metrics calculations, Prefect for orchestration and Postgres as database.
+To do the dashboard monitoring I used Grafana for the dashboards, Evidently for metrics calculations, Prefect for orchestration and Postgres as database.

+For the alerts I used Evidently for the triggers and SES to send emails.

+### Dashboards

 This consist in 2 parts:
 - Calculate and store the reference data from the training set. [prepare_reference_data.py](monitoring/src/pipelines/prepare_reference_data.py)